Don’t Throw Out Those Old Paper Stock Certificates!

 In almost every case (except for spam), I would usually try to take some time to walk through the question to see how I might be able to help.
 Most of the time, the person doesn’t become a client.
 Still, it doesn’t take that long to:

-• Point the person to an online resource
+• Point the person to online platforms for further research

 • Refer that person to another financial planner